 Prolotherapy is a regenerative injection technique which triggers your body to repair damaged connective tissue supporting joints and muscles.
-Often surgery can be avoided with a series of Prolo treatments.
+Often surgery can be avoided with a series of Prolotherapy treatments.

 Specifically, Prolo targets ligaments (holding bones to bones), tendons (muscles to bones) and cartilage (non-bone structural tissue).
-Often these tissues are injured, and never fully heal.
-This is because the healing process of the body requires blood components (platelets and other blood cells) to find the injury to trigger healing.
-The problem is these tissues have very little blood flow, so injury sites are not detected leading to incomplete healing.
-The tissue is now painful and weakened.
-Muscles in the surrounding tissue try to protect the joint leading to spasm and more pain.
+Often these tissues are injured and never fully heal because the body's healing process requires blood components (platelets and other blood cells) to find the injury to trigger healing.
+The problem is these tissues have very little blood flow, so injury sites are not detected, leading to incomplete healing.
+As a result, the tissue is now painful and weakened.
+In addition, muscles in the surrounding tissue try to protect the joint, leading to spasms and more pain.

-Prolo treatment is an injection of a proliferative solution directly into the injured site.
+Prolotherapy treatment injects a proliferative solution directly into the injured site.
 The proliferative solution most often contains a simple mix of dextrose and local anesthetic.
 The action of placing the needle at the site of injury allows blood to enter the tissue.
-The dextrose solution results in blood flowing into the specific site triggering healing exactly where it is required.
-It is your body’s natural processes that take over from this point.
+The dextrose solution results in blood flowing into the specific area, triggering healing exactly where it is required.
+It is your body's natural processes that take over from this point.

-Prolo is a very effective treatment to strengthen specific injured tissues and eliminate the pain by promoting growth of healthy tissue.
-Your body-your own immune system- grows the tissue.
-If you have other health concerns, it may be best to address them prior to or alongside Prolo so your body will be able to respond optimally, possibly reducing the number of treatments.
+Prolo is a very effective treatment to strengthen specific injured tissues and eliminate pain by promoting healthy tissue growth.
+Your body - your immune system - grows the tissue.
+If you have other health concerns, address them before or alongside Prolotherapy so your body can respond optimally, possibly reducing the number of treatments.

 Pain originating from a ligament or tendon

 Willingness to improve and receive follow-up visits

 Positive mental outlook